-The Queensland Right to Information Act 2009 and the Information Privacy Act 2009 started in July 2009.
-The Acts provide the community with a legally enforceable right to access documents subject to a limited number of exemptions.
+The Queensland Right to Information Act 2009 (RTI Act) provides the community with a legally enforceable right of access to documents subject to a limited number of exemptions.

 An application must: